metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

     - In hardwarevalidator_controller.go, reconcile function will call fetchHost() function to fetch all baremetal hosts and also extract
       Expected hardware configuration from `metal3.io_hardwarevalidator_crd.yaml`.

-        Create a new Validator.go file to write comparison and validation logic for provisioned baremetal hosts.
+        Create a new Validator.go file to write comparison and validation logic for inspected baremetal hosts.
         - Write a function which will have the expected hardware details and all the baremetal host list.
         - Will pass above two inputs to validator function defined in validator.go file.
 	    - Write an algorithm to loop over all the hosts and check for comparison and validation of